pauliceia/vgiws/doc/api/feature.md

     {'id': 10}
     ```
 - Error codes:
      - 400 (Bad Request): Some attribute in JSON is missing.
-Look the documentation!
+Look the feature table structure!
      - 401 (Unauthorized): It is necessary an Authorization header valid.
      - 500 (Internal Server Error): Problem when create a resource.
 Please, contact the administrator.
 - Notes: